zulyanfir/Film-Rental-Analysis-Behavior-Performance-and-Inventory/README.md

 ORDER BY total_rentals DESC;
 ```

-*To answer the question above, retrieve the country data from the country table and aggregate the rental id from the rental table through other tables with the LEFT JOIN function so that the country table is the reference.
-After that, I grouped the country column and sorted it based on the aggregation column in descending order.*

 So, with the syntax above, we can find out the names of the countries and the number of movie rentals as follows:

 ![image](https://github.com/user-attachments/assets/1acc045d-62aa-494d-b3aa-b67eab31f8c8)